Advertiser Disclosure

 What You Need To Know About EBT Card Readers

-Once you’ve obtained a suitable terminal and PIN pad, it must be programmed with your merchant account provider’s encryption keys.
-If you purchase your equipment directly from your merchant account provider, this should already have been done, and your terminal should work right out of the box.
+Once you’ve obtained a suitable terminal and PIN pad, it must be programmed with your merchant services provider’s encryption keys.
+If you purchase your equipment directly from your provider, this should already have been done, and your terminal should work right out of the box.
 However, if you’re switching providers or adding EBT capability to pre-existing equipment, you’ll need to have your terminal(s) re-programmed before you can start accepting payments.
 Depending on your provider, re-programming usually requires a one-week turnaround time.

-Most grocery stores and restaurants participating in the SNAP program must buy their own processing equipment or obtain it from their merchant account provider.
+Most grocery stores and restaurants participating in the SNAP program must buy their processing equipment or obtain it from their merchant account provider.
 However, some entities are eligible for free processing equipment provided through the FNS.
 These entities include:

 • Eligible farmers’ markets